Free resource to help you solve your most common corporate sales and use tax challenges.

 What should you know to best understand when a sale is taxable or exempt?
 And what should you know to ensure that a customer (or you) can claim an exemption?
 Ask these 4 questions to help find the answers you’re searching for.

-Classification of your product or service is the first key item to consider when determining if a sale is taxable or exempt.
+Classification of your product or service is a key item to consider when determining if a sale is taxable or exempt.
 Sales of tangible personal property (personal property that can be picked up and moved) are typically subject to sales tax unless specifically exempted.
 But as you may know, in some states, certain services are also subject to sales tax.
 If you only sell services, your sales might be exempt.

 You’ll need to consult the tax law in the states where you sell services to find out if the services you sell are taxable there.